ryands17/ddb-cache/README.md

-# DynamoDB cache
+# DynamoDB as cache

-A full serverless cache wrapper made with DynamoDB that use [ElectroDB](https://electrodb.dev/en/core-concepts/introduction/) under the hood for easy querying and TTL management.
+A full serverless cache for DynamoDB that uses [ElectroDB](https://electrodb.dev/en/core-concepts/introduction/) under the hood for querying and TTL management.

-## Prerequisites to running it locally
+## Prerequisites

 - PNPM
 - Docker (to run tests)

+This library also requires a DynamoDB table to be created with the following required fields:

+- `pk`: String (HASH key)
+- `sk`: String (SORT key)
+- `ttl`: Number (DynamoDB TTL field)

 ## Scripts

 - `pnpm test`: Run all tests
+- `pnpm build`: Build the lib for CJS and ESM